aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-The `_variable` method helped us with validating variable names and adding them
+The `_variable` method helps us with validating variable names and adding them
 to the sets of names we collected during compilation.
 We use a
 regex to check that the name is a valid Python identifier, then add the name to
 the set: